Cis-regulatory element: Overview

 The genome of an organism contains anywhere from a few hundred to thousands of different genes, all encoding a singular product or more.
 For numerous reasons, including organizational maintenance, energy conservation, and generating phenotypic variance, it is important that genes are only expressed when they are needed.
 The most efficient way for an organism to regulate gene expression is at the transcriptional level.
 CREs function to control transcription by acting nearby or within a gene.
 The most well characterized types of CREs are enhancers and promoters.
 Both of these sequence elements are structural regions of DNA that serve as transcriptional regulators.Cis-regulatory modules are one of several types of functional regulatory elements.
 Regulatory elements are binding sites for transcription factors, which are involved in gene regulation.
 Cis-regulatory modules perform a large amount of developmental information processing.
 Cis-regulatory modules are non-random clusters at their specified target site that contain transcription factor binding sites.

 The original definition presented cis-regulatory modules as enhancers of cis-acting DNA, which increased the rate of transcription from a linked promoter.
 However, this definition has changed to define cis-regulatory modules as a DNA sequence with transcription factor binding sites which are clustered into modular structures, including -but not limited to- locus control regions, promoters, enhancers, silencers, boundary control elements and other modulators.Cis-regulatory modules can be divided into three classes; enhancers, which regulate gene expression positively; insulators, which work indirectly by interacting with other nearby cis-regulatory modules; and silencers that turn off expression of genes.

 The design of cis-regulatory modules is such that transcription factors and epigenetic modifications serve as inputs, and the output of the module is the command given to the transcription machinery, which in turn determines the rate of gene transcription or whether it is turned on or off.
 There are two types of transcription factor inputs: those that determine when the target gene is to be expressed and those that serve as functional drivers, which come into play only during specific situations during development.
 These inputs can come from different time points, can represent different signal ligands, or can come from different domains or lineages of cells.
 However, a lot still remains unknown.

 Additionally, the regulation of chromatin structure and nuclear organization also play a role in determining and controlling the function of cis-regulatory modules.
 Thus gene-regulation functions (GRF) provide a unique characteristic of a cis-regulatory module (CRM), relating the concentrations of transcription factors (input) to the promoter activities (output).
 The challenge is to predict GRFs.
 This challenge still remains unsolved.
-In general, gene-regulation functions do not use Boolean logic, although in some cases the approximation of the Boolean logic is still very useful.
+In general, gene-regulation functions do not use Boolean logic, although in some cases the approximation of Boolean logic is still very useful.